France (May 2017):

 Mont Ventoux:

 There are several routes to climb Mont Ventoux.
-This route ascents the mountain on its northern side.
+This route ascents the mountain on its northern

-small valley of Beaumont-du-Ventoux (see map at the
+the small valley of Beaumont-du-Ventoux (see map at

-about 1300m.
+is about 1300m.

 Mont Ventoux